Every time consumers buy something online, they are often bombarded with questions. From left, center, and right.

 And when other customers find your business listing on Google... they'll be more than enthusiastic to drop in their own opinions.

 So first off, you have to make a Google Business Review link.
-You can share the link with your customers for them to leave a review.
+You can share the link with your customers so they can leave a review.
 Add it to your social media posts, email campaigns, receipts, and surveys.

 Want more Google reviews?
 Use the "Review Us On Google" sticker.
 Google includes it in the free tools they give to businesses that sign up for their program.